haggqvist459/AOEM_MGE/README.md

 ### Main Page:

 - [ ] Initial setup
-    - [ ] Display each component individually on screen for mobile users
+    - [ ] Display components one by one

 - [ ] Day One Component